 Because your doctor carefully sterilizes the needles using the same techniques as for surgical instruments, or uses disposable needles, there is no risk of infection from the treatments.

 Yes.
 In the past 2,000 years, more people have been successfully treated with acupuncture than with all other health modalities combined.
-Today, acupuncture is practiced in Asia, the now disbanded Soviet Union, and in Europe.
+Today, acupuncture is practiced all around the world.
 It is now being used more and more in America by patients and physicians.
+Stanford, Mayo Clinic, UCLA Health, and Kaiser just to name a few hospitals with Licensed Acupuncturists on staff.

 Yes.
 To enhance the value of a treatment, the following guidelines are important: